Food and Fermentation Science emphasis, Associate of Science

 WR 121Z | Composition I | 4 |

-COMM 111Z: Three credits apply toward general education requirements; one credit applies toward program requirements.
+COMM 111Z and WR 227Z: Three credits apply toward general education requirements; one credit applies toward program requirements.

 Total Credit Hours: 90